panel-attack/panel-attack/readme_panels.txt

 ~~ [.json] ~~

 - "config": this file holds data for the configuration of your panel set.
 The inside should look like that:
 	- id: unique identifier of this panel set, this id should be specific (see note).
+[IF MISSING YOUR PANELS WILL BE IGNORED!]

 Note: providing a specific, long enough id is a very good idea so that people renaming your mods folders still get properly match with other users regarding your mods. e.g. "mypanels_myname"